baiyongan/lsf-handbook/docs/chapter07/overview_ZH.md

 ## IBM Spectrum LSF Data Manager

+!!! info
     Configure, manage, and use LSF Data Manager to enable your applications to access the data they require to complete computations unhindered by the location of the data in relation to the application.
 LSF Data Manager solves the problem of data locality by staging required data files as closely as possible to your applications.
 You can stage input data from an external source repository to the cluster execution hosts, and stage output data asynchronously to an external destination repository after job completion.

 ### About IBM Spectrum LSF Data Manager
 When large amounts of data are required to complete computations, it is desirable that your applications access required data unhindered by the location of the data in relation to the application execution environment.
 LSF Data Manager solves the problem of data locality by staging the required data as closely as possible to the site of the application.